javaidiqbal11/fast-rag-llm-langcahin/README.md

 ## Adaptive RAG

 ### Embedding Based Testing:
-There are some test cases performed based on the different embedding approaches:
+Test cases performed based on the different embedding approaches:

-1. Test Case 1:
+**1. Test Case 1: (Bge-small-en)**
-**(Bge-small-en)**
-It performs best on Adaptive RAG for the responses retrieved from the Vector store database.
+- It performs best on Adaptive RAG for the responses retrieved from the Vector store database.
-It couldn’t best perform if the content is not found in the vector store and provided only a web link.
+- It couldn’t best perform if the content is not found in the vector store and provided only a web link.

-2. Test Case 2:
+**2. Test Case 2: (gte-base)**
-**(gte-base)**
-It performs best on Adaptive RAG for the responses retrieved from the Vector store database.
+- It performs best on Adaptive RAG for the responses retrieved from the Vector store database.
-Best perform if the content is not found in the vector store and provided a response from a web link.
+- Best perform if the content is not found in the vector store and provided a response from a web link.
-But it couldn’t respond for the 2024 year if the content is not available in the vector store
+- But it couldn’t respond for the 2024 year if the content is not available in the vector store

-3. Test Case 3:
+**3. Test Case 3: (OpenAI)**
-**(OpenAI)**
-It is not available open-source and couldn’t be tested without purchasing an embedding model.
+- It is not available open-source and couldn’t be tested without purchasing an embedding model.

-4. Test Case 4:
+**4. Test Case 4: (Mistral-7B)**
-**(Mistral-7B)**
-It performs best on Adaptive RAG for the responses retrieved from the Vector store database.
+- It performs best on Adaptive RAG for the responses retrieved from the Vector store database.
-Best perform if the content is not found in the vector store and provided a response from a web link.
+- Best perform if the content is not found in the vector store and provided a response from a web link.
-It’s very slow even fetching from the vector store (High response time)
+- It’s very slow even fetching from the vector store (High response time)